 2. Food and Drink

-Food and drink are permitted as long as the class does not leave a mess.
-If students leave food/garbage behind, food privileges will be revoked.
-No food or drink is permitted in the classroom during labs.
+No food or drink is permitted in the classroom at any time.
+Water in a clear bottle is acceptable.

 3. Cell phones, iPods, and personal gaming devices etc

-These items are not allowed during class time while Mrs. LeRoy is teaching.
+These items are not allowed during class time while Mr. Lonsdale is teaching.
 All should be turned off and put away.
 If I see you with a cell phone or ipod while I am lecturing I will ask you politely to put it away the first time.
 The second time I will take it and hold it until the end of class.
 The third time it will be turned into the main office.
 There will be occasional days during individual work time where I will allow you to listen to your music, however you must always ask me first or I will let you know when it is an appropriate time.
+No electronic device will be allowed during test times.

-4. Entry Tasks – PINK BIO PRACTICE
+4. Entry Tasks –BIO PRACTICE

-Every other Monday you will pick up a pink “BIO Practice” handout.
+Every other Monday you will pick up a “BIO Practice” handout.
 When you walk into class, there will be a question posted on the screen related to material being covered that you will be expected to answer.
 I expect you to begin working silently on the assignment in your seat.
-These pink sheets are graded assignments.
+These sheets are graded assignments.
 If you are absent, it will be your responsibility to answer the questions on your own (not copied from a classmate).
-The entry task questions will be placed on the chalkboard with a magnet.
+The entry task questions will be kept in Mr. Lonsdale’s notebook.
 Homework will also be stamped during entry tasks.

 5. Absences